Azahramirez/AzabookReviews/README.md

 ### 2025

 - **El buscador de finales (2008)**
-  A book that I got to know during my younger days as an elementary school student.
+  A book that I got to knew during my younger days as an elementary school student.
 Really simple way of telling a story, nevertheless the message of this text is trully inspiring, in one way or another shows a pretty daunting anti-AI perspective, which made me think a lot during a week or two about the limits of machine learning capabilities and responsabilities.

 - **Greener Than You Think (1947)**
  Awesome and grueling experience on the last pages, great representation of an apocalyptic story with a setting in the US during the post-WWII years; with all the stereotipes included.
 I feel that it shows an outstanding metaphor of the impact of the human species around the world.